 Wood Sheds

 Building a wood shed is like giving your firewood its very own home.
 I’ve found it’s a great way to protect your wood while keeping the space tidy.
+If you need smaller storage solutions, exploring different wood rack ideas can also help organize your logs.

 Under-Bench Storage

 Maximize space by using under-bench storage for firewood.
 It’s a practical solution that blends seamlessly into your seating areas.
+This approach works exceptionally well with custom cinder block benches, where the open cavities naturally hold small logs.

 Fence or Wall Stacking